atiumcache/pmcmc_forecast/README.md

 # Particle Filter --- Forecasting Hospitalizations
-The goal of this project is to predict new flu cases using a particle filter and trend forecasting.
-We model the state of our system using a SIRH model, and infer the transmission rate using a particle filter.
+The goal of this project is to predict new flu cases using PMCMC (Partilce Markov Chain Monte Carlo) and trend forecasting.
+We model the state of our system using a SIRH model, and infer the transmission rate using PMCMC.

 This repository implements an automated pipeline to:
 - Collect new hospitalization data.